fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 ### <a id="clang-union"></a> Unions

-Unions are similar to structures, but have one big difference: the space allocated to both.
+Unions are similar to structures, but have one big difference: how much space is allocated to a union.
 The size of a structure will be the sum of the size of all it's members.
 The size of a union, however, will be the largest size of all it's members.
 Here's an example:

 ```c
 union Union {